 Summary: If you have bladder control problems, ask for help.
 You don't have to put up with it.

 Title: Constipation and bowel control

-Summary: This fact sheet explains what constipation is and suggests some ideas for improvement and tells you where to get more help.
+Summary: This fact sheet explains what constipation is, suggests some ideas for improvement and tells you where to get more help.

 Title: Continence products

 Summary: This translated resource provides information on continence products that are used to manage the symptoms of poor bladder and bowel control.
 It describes what they are, what types of continence products are available, what to think about when choosing a product and some information on who pays for continence products.

 Summary: People with dementia have memory loss and may be confused and not know where they are.
 This can cause or make bladder and bowel control problems worse.